21thecreative/study/Embedding-Guide.md

 ![HTML screenshot](https://user-images.githubusercontent.com/969662/61907279-04ed1900-aee2-11e9-933e-d8552663b0ed.png)

-See the experimental embeddings [demo page][] for live examples of each format.
+## Query parameters

+DartPad pages use query parameters in the URL to retrieve & show certain information.
+This means that users can configure how to show their code by quickly changing the URL.

-## List of query parameters
+Separate multiple query parameters using ampersand (`&`).

-The embed UI looks for these parameters in its query string:
+DartPad looks for the following parameters in its query string:

 - **split**: Percentage of the iframe width to use for the editor (the rest may be used by the console or Flutter/HTML output).